 VOLTA is introducing 3D web visualization in all parts of the application to empower you with powerful insights on design results by viewing your 3D CAD models and CAE simulations.

-In conclusion, ESTECO technology empowers you to improve the collaboration between simulation experts and decision-makers throughout the entire design process through high-quality post-processing of simulation results in a way that every user is able to consume and understand.
+In conclusion, ESTECO technology empowers you to improve the collaboration between simulation experts and decision-makers throughout the entire design process.

-Ultimately, extracting insights from simulation data translates into maximizing your investments, improving the decision-making process across the enterprise, cutting development times, and producing more competitive and better-performing products.
+Ultimately, extracting insights from simulation data translates into maximizing your investments, improving the decision-making across the enterprise, cutting development times, and producing more competitive, better-performing products.